In new iOS beta, Apple teases photo nerds with ProRaw photo support for the iPhone 12 Pro

 The approach Apple took with ProRaw is similar to how Google saves raw files built from HDR Plus on Pixel phones.
 ProRaw files are built from multiple image frames and keeps the data from the best parts of those photos.
 Deep Fusion analyzes those images pixel by pixel to create a deep photo file.
 The A14 Bionic does all of this analysis in real time without causing shutter lag.

 MacOS and iOS both support and can convert ProRaw files, as well as apps like Dark Room and Pixelmator.
 You can edit ProRaw images in the Photos app.
 The photos will have a raw tag on them in the same way HDR videos do.
-Since the file is DNG, apps like Adobe Lightroom will work, but will work better once they support ProRaw.
+Since the file is DNG, apps like Adobe Lightroom for iOS and VSCO will work, but will work better once they support ProRaw.

 "We are partnering closely with Apple and are excited about the opportunities that ProRaw can afford our mutual customers," a representative for Adobe said.
 "We don't have any specifics that we can share at this time."